LeverylTeam/Leveryl/README.md

 (They're dead.
 And this is **NOT** supposed to be taken out of context.)
 This spoon is based off of [PMMP](https://www.github.com/pmmp/PocketMine-MP) (For Stability)

+# Where can I get the Latest Leveryl phar?
+You can download the latest phar from our [Jenkins Build Server](http://cortexpe.ml:8080/job/Leveryl/lastSuccessfulBuild/) :smile:

 # Features:
 - [ ] TO-DO: ***Re-Write the Inventory***.
 - [x] ***Multi-Protocol***